Leicester is one of the biggest suppliers of higher education distance learning courses in the UK.

 Our students regularly win Industry Awards

 We also give our students the chance to showcase their work to the security industry.
 Our very best student dissertations are submitted for the prestigious security industry Imbert Prize and the Wilf Knight Award.
 These awards are presented (respectively) by the Association of Security Consultants and The Security Institute to the authors of dissertations judged by their panel of experts to be of the highest academic quality.
-Students from the Department of Criminology were awarded dissertation prizes at annual security awards events held in London’s West End in 2007, 2011, 2012 and 2013.
+Students from the School of Criminology were awarded dissertation prizes at annual security awards events held in London’s West End in 2007, 2011, 2012 and 2013.